 The wonderful Swedish nature lays open for all of us.
 We can enjoy scents, birdsongs, flowering meadows and the peaceful silence of the forest.
 However, be gentle to the nature and considerate towards other people and animals.
-Most importantly, the Freedom to Roam expects everyone to respect the surrounding nature….do not interfere or destroy the environment.
+Most importantly, the Right of public access expects everyone to respect the surrounding nature….do not interfere or destroy the environment.

 The Privacy of Others

 To walk, run, ride and ski on someone else’s land is allowed – if you do not damage crops, forest, growing fields etc. However, you may not cross or reside upon private property, this is considered trespassing.
 Private property, which is not always enclosed, is the area closest to the main house.
 The residents have the right to be left in peace in this area – “Privacy of the home-zone”.
 You can pass fairly close to the house if it is sheltered from view, but preferably not closer than 10 meters.

 To pitch a tent for one or a couple of days is allowed on ground that is not used for agriculture and ground that is located remotely from dwelling houses.
 The closer to an inhabited house that you want to camp, the greater the risk of disturbing someone – and all the more reason to ask the landowners for permission.
 How long you can camp in one area depends on the circumstances.
 It is highly inappropriate to camp, even for a single night, right outside someone’s private property without asking for permission.
 Different rules apply for caravans.